 The duty to defend is broader than the duty to indemnify.
 The court will look at all of the allegations made, even though they may be groundless.
 What the court will look at is the “four corners” of the pleadings.
 The court may look at outside evidence that is necessary to prevent the claimant from artificially creating coverage simply through its pleading.
 In addition where negligence is pled but it is apparent that the conduct is really intentional, then the “four corners” rule may not be strictly applied.

 The “eight corners rule” is what applies.
-AES v.
-Steadfast, 283 Va.
-609, 616 (2012) The eight corners refers to the four corners of the Complaint and policy.
+AES v Steadfast 283 Va 609, 616 (2012).
+This is a reference to the four corners of the complaint and the four corners of the policy.

 Attorneys’ Fees